 (Healthcare Reform for the Real World)

-This begins a series of examination of the problems in our health care system from the real world where patients get sick and injured, and doctors and other health care providers work to heal them.
-In the series, we’ll identify the actual non-political problems, and offer sound, sensible solutions that we can enact ourselves to reduce risk and increase patient safety.
+This is the third in a series examining the problems in our health care system from the real world where patients get sick and injured, and doctors and other health care providers work to heal them.
+In the series, we’ll identify the actual non-political problems, and offer sound, sensible solutions that we can enact to reduce risk and increase patient safety.